auth0/docs/articles/identity-labs/04-single-page-app/exercise-01.md

 - `scope` - a space-delimited list of permissions that the application requires.
 In this case, your app is requesting `openid profile email`.
 These are scopes defined by the [OpenID Connect specification](/scopes/current/oidc-scopes) and give your app access to specific data in the user profile.
 - `code_challenge` - this is a code that the authorization server will store and associate with the authorization request.
 In a future step, before issuing tokens to your application, the authorization server will use this code to verify (against another code called `code_verifier` that is handled internally by the SPA SDK) if it is secure to issue tokens.
 By using the code challenge and verifier, the SPA SDK is making the authorization process use a variant of the Authorization Code Grant Flow called PKCE.

 27. Log in again by clicking **Log In**.
-After Auth0 redirects back to your application, check the **Network** tab in  **Developer Tools** and you will see a list of requests, starting with the callback.
+After Auth0 redirects back to your application, check the **Network** tab in  **Developer Tools**, and you will see a list of requests, starting with the callback.
 Filter the requests and show only the XHR ones (those generated by an XMLHttpRequest JavaScript object).

 28. Click on the "token" request (if there are two, click the second one).
 You will see that it is a `POST` request to the token endpoint of the authorization server.
 This request exchanges the code retrieved on the authentication process for the tokens needed in your application.